Use the Secret Store extension to fetch secrets for offline access in Azure Arc-enabled Kubernetes clusters

 The Azure Key Vault Secret Store extension for Kubernetes ("Secret Store") automatically synchronizes secrets from an Azure Key Vault to an Azure Arc-enabled Kubernetes cluster for offline access.
 This means you can use Azure Key Vault to store, maintain, and rotate your secrets, even when running your Kubernetes cluster in a semi-disconnected state.
 Synchronized secrets are stored in the cluster secret store, making them available as Kubernetes secrets to be used in all the usual ways: mounted as data volumes, or exposed as environment variables to a container in a pod.

 Synchronized secrets are critical business assets, so the Secret Store secures them through isolated namespaces and nodes, role-based access control (RBAC) policies, and limited permissions for the secrets synchronizer.
-For additional protection, encrypt the Kubernetes secret store on your cluster.
+For extra protection, encrypt the Kubernetes secret store on your cluster.

 Tip